 Instead of navigating through the treacherous, virus-infested waters of share sites so you can hear that Solo right now, we're streaming the album via YouTube below.
-Instead of downloading, you can listen to it along with everyone else in DJBooth Nation, discuss and
+Instead of downloading, you can listen to it along with everyone else in DJBooth Nation, discuss and cop the album officially.

 Now, onto the specifics.
-There's been a lot of talk in the past few weeks that "These Days" isn't receiving the same push that Kendrick and ScHoolboy's albums got, but it's crucial to realize that unlike Kendrick and Q, Soul isn't directly signed to Interscope,.
-That means while "These Days" will be distributed through Interscope, he's not getting the full force of the major label marketing and promotion machine that his TDE compatriots did.
-But that also means that unlike Q, who complained that he felt pressure to craft radio jams, Ab-Soul can do whatever the fuck he wants on "These Days", including sure-to-be-controversial religious imagery and ten minute long a Capella raps.
+There's been a lot of talk in the past few weeks that These Days isn't receiving the same push that Kendrick and ScHoolboy's albums got, but it's crucial to realize that unlike Kendrick and Q, Soul isn't directly signed to Interscope.
+That means while These Days will be distributed through Interscope, he's not getting the full force of the major label marketing and promotion machine that his TDE compatriots did.
+But that also means that unlike Q, who complained that he felt pressure to craft radio jams, Ab-Soul can do whatever the fuck he wants on These Days, including sure-to-be-controversial religious imagery and ten-minute-long a capella raps.